teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 - drivetrain response;
 - state logic.

-Separating those responsibilities allows individual layers to be tested before a full challenge run.
+Separating these responsibilities allows individual layers to be tested before a complete challenge run.

 ---